Fiona Harper

 The land adjacent to the tourist park is an ancient burial ground and remains sacred to the Juipera people.
 I can’t help but wonder what the original inhabitants would make of the crowds that turn up each morning to view the wallabies.

-Breakfast at the Old Station Teahouse
+Stop in for breakfast at the Old Station Tea House

 Before we drive back to Mackay we call into the Old Station Tea House.
 Having missed dinner the night before, then rising before dawn, I’m ravenous.
 Owners Dwayne and Michelle relocated and renovated a 110 year old railway station to their property, creating a gorgeous garden around the clapboard building that oozes Queenslander character.
 We devour a splendid breakfast of fresh tropical fruits followed by bacon and eggs on the deck beneath shady fig trees.